-In 2001, late President George H.W.
+In 2001, the late President George H.W.
 Bush, the forty-first President of the United States, asked Robert A. Ingram, then the CEO of GlaxoWellcome, to convene and chair the CEO Roundtable on Cancer in support of an historic initiative known as C-Change.
-C-Change (formerly called the National Dialogue on Cancer), is a national forum that brings together our nation's key cancer leaders from government, business, academia and nonprofit sectors, all of whom share a common vision: eliminating cancer.
+Until 2016, C-Change (formerly called the National Dialogue on Cancer), was a national forum that brought together key cancer leaders from government, business, academia and nonprofit sectors, all of whom shared a common vision: eliminating cancer.

 Specifically, President Bush asked Bob Ingram to form a separate organization, comprised of action-oriented chief executives, and challenged them to "do something more about cancer prevention, diagnosis, and treatment within your own family as well as within your corporate family."